 Forrest Yoga Mentorship Program (2013-2014)

-I’ve worked with all kinds of students- children starting at 3yo, new moms and their babies, pregnant ladies, people that suffered brain injury, people with cerebral palsy, veterans, and amputees.
+I’ve worked with all kinds of clients - children starting at 3yo, new moms and their babies, pregnant ladies, clients that suffered brain injury, or cerebral palsy, veterans, amputees, cancer survivors, and athletes.